Brian R.Y. Huang

 1. Endless Jailbreaks with Bijection Learning

-Brian RY Huang, Maximilian Li, and Leonard Tang
+Brian RY Huang, and Maximilian Li

 ICLR, 2025